Skogafoss is one of the most famous waterfalls Iceland.

-- It is very easy to get to
+- It is very easy to get to (by the Ring Road)

 - You can go very close and see it from many angles

-- It is 25m in width
+- It is niched in the cliffs around

 - The fields around the town of Skógar are filled with purple lupine during June